jvgalvin/Portfolio/README.md

 Satellite pickup locations are chosen based on the following criteria:

-* The BART station must have a higher measure of betweenness centrality than the North Berkeley store.
+* The BART station must have a higher measure of betweenness centrality than the Ashby station.
 This is a measurement of how many BART paths pass through that given station.
-* The BART station must have a denser population than the North Berkeley store within a 1.5 mile radius.
 * Travel time from the Ashby station (closest BART station to the existing store location) to satellite locations is considered using shortest path (Dijkstra)
 * Delivery radii for drones must not overlap

+Under the criteria above, preference is given to stations that serve the highest population.

 ## Implementation